venits/react-native-map-clustering/README.md

 ## Support

-Feel free to create issues and pull request.
+Feel free to create issues and pull requests.
 I will try to provide as much support as possible over Github.
 In case of questions or problems, contact me at:
 [t.przybyl@venits.com](t.przybyl@venits.com)

 ### Happy Coding 💖